-Property owners may also want to request the following through discovery or through a Freedom of Information Act Request (MCL 15.231) from the assessor:
+Property owners may also want to request the following through discovery or through a Freedom of Information Act request from the assessor:

 Formal discovery is not required in the Small Claims Division, but it is permitted.

-The legal standard in presenting and reviewing evidence is consistent with Michigan’s constitutional standard for review (Mich Const 1963 Art 6, Section 28).
-The tribunal’s factual findings must be supported by competent and substantial evidence.
-The parties’ burdens of proof are relevant.
+The legal standard in presenting and reviewing evidence is consistent with Michigan's constitutional standard for review.
+The tribunal's factual findings must be supported by competent and substantial evidence.
+The parties' burdens of proof are relevant.
 Petitioners have the burden of proof in establishing the true cash value.
-MCL 205.737(3).
 Tax collecting agencies have the burden of proof to establish a correct equalization factor and prove it was uniformly applied.
-Jones & Laughlin, 193 Mich App at 354-355.

 Tax Tribunal Rule 247 permits the tribunal to place a party in default if the party has failed to plead, appear or proceed in accordance with those rules.